 - Clustergrammer-JS and Clustergrammer-PY libraries

-This section will provide instructions on how to quickly visualize your data using the Clustergrammer Web App and the Clustergrammer Jupyter Widget as well as instructions on how to interact with the visualization.
-For developers interested in building their own web page using Clustergrammer, please see the Web-Development with Clustergrammer section.
+This section will provide information on how to interact with the visualization and how to quickly visualize your own data using the Clustergrammer Web App and the Clustergrammer Jupyter Widget.
+See Case Studies and Examples for examples of how Clustergrammer can be used to explore and analyze real world data.
+For developers interested in building their own web page using Clustergrammer, please refer to the Web-Development with Clustergrammer section.

 Clustergrammer produces highly interactive visualizations that enable intuitive exploration of high-dimensional data including: